book-openKey Concepts

 • Instagram

-Best practice: Test first using the internal chat (no channel required), then publish.
+Best practice: Test the Agent first using the internal chat (no channel required), then publish to external channels.

 Examples:

-• If user says “finalize” → deliver Launch Checklist.
+• If the user says “finalize” → Execute a closing prompt.

-• If user says “I want to talk to a human” → trigger Ticket Tool.
+• If the user asks for a human → Trigger the Ticket Tool.

 Last updated